alexhumenyuk/Masters-Thesis-proteomics-AKI/README.md

 <img src="/Graphs/Heatmap.png">

 ### Volcano plot
-A volcano plot was generated to facilitate the identification of potential biomarkers or therapeutic targets by highlighting phosphoproteins with both significant fold changes and statistical significance.
+A volcano plot was generated to facilitate the identification of potential biomarkers or therapeutic targets by highlighting phosphoproteins with statistically significant fold changes.

 <img src="/Graphs/Volcano_plot.png">